lyfeyvutha/transform-kh-bot/README.md

 # Transform KH Bot - Speech To Speech Bot

-Transform KH Bot is a speech-to-speech and multi-modal Telegram bot that transcribes English or Khmer voice messages and text messages, translates them to English or Khmer, and generates English or Khmer speech.
-It leverages AI models for speech recognition, translation, and text-to-speech synthesis.
-Built on top of [TranscribeKH Bot](https://github.com/lyfeyvutha/transcribe-kh-bot).
+Transform KH Bot is an advanced Telegram bot that makes speech-to-speech conversion easy.
+It transcribes voice messages in English or Khmer, translates them into the other language, and generates natural-sounding speech using open-source AI models for speech recognition, translation, and text-to-speech synthesis.
+It is built on top of [TranscribeKH Bot](https://github.com/lyfeyvutha/transcribe-kh-bot), enhancing its functionality.

 ## Features